The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: 3-Peaked Elections

-$(\Rightarrow:)$ Suppose that $\mathcal{E}$ is a true-instance and $S$ is an independent set of size $k$.
-Then we add all votes corresponding to $S$, that is, all votes in $\{\pi_u\mid u\in S\}$, to the election.
-Since $S$ is an independent set, no two added votes approve a common candidate except $p$; thus, each candidate except $p$ has a final score at most $k-1$ points.
-Since each added vote approves $p$, $p$ has a final score of $k$ points, which implies that $p$ becomes the unique winner in the election including the new votes.
+$(\Rightarrow:)$ Suppose that $\mathcal{E}$ is a {\yesins} and $S$ is an independent set of size $\kappa$.
+Then we add all votes corresponding to $S$, i.e., all votes in $\{\pi_u\mid u\in S\}$, to the election. \mbox{Since} $S$ is an independent set, no two added votes approve a common candidate except $p$; thus, each candidate except $p$ has a final score at most $\kappa-1$.
+Since each added vote approves $p$, it follows that $p$ has a final score $\kappa$, implying that $p$ becomes the unique winner after adding these votes.

-$(\Leftarrow:)$ Suppose that $\mathcal{E}'$ is a true-instance and $S'$ is a solution.
-Clearly, $p$ has a final score of $k$ points.
-Since $p$ is the unique winner, for every $c\in \mathcal{C}\setminus \{p,c_1,c_2,c_3\}$, there is at most one vote in $S'$ approving $c$.
+$(\Leftarrow:)$ Suppose that $\mathcal{E}'$ is a {\yesins} and $S'$ is a solution.
+Clearly, $p$ has a final score $\kappa$.
+Since $p$ is the unique winner, for every $c\in \mathcal{C}\setminus \{p\}$, there is at most one vote in $S'$ approving $c$.
 Thus, no two votes in $S'$ approve a common candidate except $p$.
-Due to the construction, the vertices corresponding to $S'$ must be an independent set.
+Due to the construction, the vertices corresponding to $S'$ form an independent set.

-The proof can apply to $r$-AV-3 for any constant $r\geq 5$ by a similar modification as discussed in Subsect.
-2.2.